anacode/anacode-toolkit/docs/source/intro.rst

 Anacode Toolkit
 ***************

-This library is a helper tool for users of
+This library is a helper tool for users of the `Anacode Web&Text API <https://api.anacode.de>`_ which offers functionality for Chinese web data collection and Natural Language Processing.
+The following operations are possible with the library:
-`Anacode API <https://api.anacode.de>`_ which is chinese natural language processor.
-These are parts of working with Anacode API that this library tries to make easier.

-#.
-Abstracting away from HTTP protocol that is used by Anacode API.
-Also
-   concurrent Anacode API querying is made simple.
-Concurrent querying is relevant only to users with paid account.
+1. Abstraction of HTTP protocol that is used by Anacode Web&Text API.
+Besides, concurrent Anacode API querying is made simple (only relevant for users with paid account).
-#.
-Give users easy way to convert analysis results in json format to flat
-   table like data structures.
+2. Conversion of JSON analysis results into flat table structures.
-#.
-Provide *out-of-the-box* solution for common tasks that can be performed
-   on API analysis results like finding the most discussed concept or ten best rated entities
+3. Provide *out-of-the-box* solution for common aggregation and selectiong tasks that can be performed on API analysis results, like finding the most discussed concept or ten best rated entities

-First two goals are related to performing chinese text analysis with Anacode API and :mod:`anacode.api` can help you with them.
-For performing tasks mentioned in the last goal you can use :mod:`anacode.agg` to help you conceptually simplify your code.
+4. Convenient plotting functions for aggregation results, ready to use in print documents.

+The first two features are covered by the module :mod:`anacode.api`; 3. and 4. are covered by :mod:`anacode.agg`.

 .. contents::